bruvellu/priapulus-profiling/readme.md

-# Dynamics of gene expression in the development of the penis worm _Priapulus caudatus_
+# Developmental dynamics of gene expression in the penis worm _Priapulus caudatus_

 _Priapulus caudatus_ is a mud-dwelling marine predator best known as the _penis